cenviity/jj/docs/contributing.md

 ## Modifying protobuffers (this is not common)

-Occasionally, you may need to change the `.proto` files that define jj's data storage format.
+Occasionally, you may need to change the `.proto` files that define `jj`'s data storage format.
 In this case, you will need to add a few steps to the above workflow.